 Some tomato growers don’t want unintentional hybrids, especially if you plan to sell the seeds to customers.
 Other gardeners (like me) don’t mind an unexpected hybrid in the garden (it can be fun!).

-Alternatively, use empty tea bags to isolate flowers during blooming.
-Shake the flowers when they are producing pollen and label the branch once a small tomato forms.
+The easiest way to avoid cross pollination is to use organza bags to isolate flowers before they bloom.
+Shake the flowers daily when they are producing pollen and label the branch once a small tomato forms.
 The cloth can then be removed to allow the tomato to develop.
-Save seeds from the isolated tomato only.
+Once it ripens, save seeds only from the isolated tomato.